OUR DRUG DEVELOPMENT PIPELINE

 AU14-5: A HIGHLY POTENT AND SELECTIVE CDK2 INHIBITOR

-CDK2 plays a pivotal role in cell cycle regulation and is known to be important in tumorigenesis.
+CDK2 plays a pivotal role in cell cycle regulation and is known to be important in tumourigenesis.
 Inhibition of CDK2 has been shown to force MYC or RAS expressing cells into senescence.
 Thus, CDK2 is a potential target for treatment of tumours driven by MYC or RAS.
-Another important role for CDK2 is phosphorylation of the receptors of androgen, estrogen and progesterone, increasing their transcription.
+Another important role for CDK2 is the phosphorylation of androgen, estrogen and progesterone receptors, thereby increasing their transcription.
 Estrogen and progesterone contribute to breast and ovarian cancer progression, and androgen receptor phosphorylation is strongly implicated in prostate cancer.
 This, combined with the fact that CDK2 overexpression is associated with recurrence and metastases, highlights CDK2 as a promising therapeutic target in hormone dependent cancers.
 Despite decades of development of CDK2 inhibitors, none have yet been approved for the clinic.

-We have developed a highly potent inhibitor that exhibits an excellent selectivity for CDK2 over a panel of 360 human protein kinases.
-AU14-5 inhibits cancer cell proliferation and demonstrates excellent in vivo anticancer efficacy by oral administration without any overt toxicity in animal models including ovarian and triple negative breast cancers, as well as leukaemia.
+AU14-5 is a highly potent oral CDK2 inhibitor that exhibits an excellent selectivity for CDK2 over a panel of 360 human protein kinases.
+It inhibits cancer cell proliferation and demonstrates excellent anticancer efficacy without any overt toxicity in animal models including ovarian and triple negative breast cancers, as well as leukaemia.
 Currently, AU14-5 is at late stage of preclinical testing, and aimed to commence Phase 1 trial in 2023.

 AU4-53: A HIGHLY POTENT CDK9/TRK INHIBITOR